What Are Food Grade Sanitisers Used For? Practical Uses

 Food Storage Areas

 Fridges, pantries, and storerooms need love, too!
-Food-safe sanitisers help keep these areas free from harmful bugs.
+Food-safe sanitisers help keep these areas free from harmful bacteria.
 Regular cleaning and sanitising also stop mould and bacteria from growing on shelves and corners, keeping food fresh and safe to eat.

 Food Businesses